Selective Laser Sintering in details

 But first things first – let’s make a quick recap on SLS.
 It is a 3D Printing technique based on polymer or metal powder layer-by-layer sintering in elevated temperature.
 The recoater distributes the powder on the printer’s bed and then according to the sliced model a layer is sintered.
 The table moves down by an increment and the process repeats until desired printout is finished.

-Powders and their consolidation
+Laser sintering powders and their consolidation

 Once we are familiar with the process itself, now we can get into details.
 Namely, how versatile SLS powders can be in terms of mechanical properties and why one can print with one powder and not with the others.
 There are specific requirements for the consolidation of the powder particles to happen.
 We need to distinguish between two main categories of materials: metallic and polymeric powders.
 First group is mostly utilised in automotive and aviation industry whilst the second one covers prototyping, medical purposes, education and small serial production of custom elements.